MSc Forensic Psychology and Mental Health / Course details

 Mental health focus

-Our unique focus on mental health throughout the units within this MSc may give you a distinct advantage over an MSc in forensic psychology at another university.
+Our unique focus on mental health embedded throughout the units within this MSc may give you a distinct advantage over an MSc in forensic psychology at another university.

 Expert teaching